iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 You can also extend the Grafana Dashboard with the new metric by adding a new panel to the dashboard that looks as follows:

-Other configurations such as title, legend, etc can be varied as per the user's preference.
+Other configurations such as title, legend, etc. can be varied as per the user's preference.

 ![Grafana Dashboard](../img/grafana_reviews-v3-v6-90_perc.png)

-## Part 5: User-facing Canary release: _productpage-v1_ to _productpage-v2_
+## Part 5: User-facing canary release: _productpage-v1_ to _productpage-v2_

-### 1. Traffic configuration
+### Step 1.
+Traffic configuration

-Consider the case now you want to rollout a new version of productpage deployment _productpage-v2_ and expose the service outside of the cluster to users through the host `productpage.deployment.com`.
+Consider the case now you want to rollout a new version of productpage deployment `productpage-v2` and expose the service outside of the cluster to users through the host `productpage.deployment.com`.
 You will need to setup an Istio `Gateway`:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3